XLRC888/onxOS/README.md

 Do whatever you want with it.

 ### DISCLAIMER
-Use at your own risk.
+It's not stable.
+Some commits might be just broken, so back up the data you need, and use at your own risk. (im talking about installing it on real hardware)